Elisa Christy

-Elisa Christy (born Elisa Crochet Asperó, September 1917, in Mexico City) was a cast actress and dancer.
+Elisa Christy (born Elisa Crochet Asperó, 30 September 1917 – 26 May 2018) was a cast actress and dancer.

 Career

 Elisa Christy was involved in several movies, including "La Valentina" in 1938, " Juntos, pero no revueltos" (which was also known as "Together But Not Mixed") in 1939, and "La Viuda Celosa" in 1946.

-Personal life and Death
+Personal life and death

 Elisa Christy is the daughter of the actress Elisa Asperó and the great Spanish actor Julio Villarreal (Julio Crochet).

 Christy married Jorge Negrete, a Mexican musician and actor.
 She gave birth to their only child, Diana Negrete.
 They divorced in 1942, after which Christy remarried.
-She died May 26, 2018, at the age of 100.
+She died on 26 May 2018, at the age of 100.